The Carol Emmott Fellowship Scholarship

 There is a minimum of one scholarship position available in each cohort, and each $50,000 scholarship covers the program fees and participant travel of one Fellow.

-If you are interested in submitting a candidate for a scholarship position, contact email@example.com for more information and a scholarship nomination form.
+If you are interested in nominating a candidate for a scholarship position, contact email@example.com for more information and a scholarship nomination form.

 “It is my goal to invest in women of color who might otherwise lack access to those opportunities.
 I do this in memory of my mother, Virginia Dodd, who lived her life in support of equity and equality for all..”